kevinma0/kevinma0.github.io/_project/10-audio.md

 ---
 layout: project
 permalink: /audiobooks
-title: "Audiobit"
+title: "dogEar"
-subtitle: A passion project exploring some of my favorite topics
-description: "Before Audible released something similar, I built an app that let people create and edit bookmarks while listening to audiobooks.<br><br>It died in the water.
-At the time I didn't know anything about writing quality software, much less sales and marketing."
+description: "Before Audible released the bookmarking feature, I built an app that let people \"mark up\" audiobooks like they would real books.<br><br>It died in the water.
+I learned an important lesson about marketing (or lack thereof)."
 type: "case-study"
-dated: "2016"
+dated: "2017"
-year: 2016
+year: 2017
 img: "audio-large.png"
-banner: "audio-large.png"
 case-study: true
 hide: false
 action: none